Robert H. Smith (philanthropist): Early life and education

-Smith was born to a Jewish family, the son of Leah (née Goldstein) and Charles E. Smith.
+Smith was born to a Jewish family, the son of Leah (née Goldstein) and Charles Smith.
 His father was a Jewish immigrant from Russia who founded the Charles E. Smith Companies in 1946.
 The company grew to become one of the largest commercial and residential landlords in the Washington, D.C., area, managing 24000000 sqft of office space and more than 30,000 residential units.
-Smith graduated from the University of Maryland, College Park.
+Smith graduated from the University of Maryland, College Park in 1950 with a degree in accounting.

 Career

 Robert and his brother-in-law, Robert P. Kogod, took control of Charles E. Smith Companies in 1967.
 Smith oversaw construction and development, and Kogod led leasing and management.

 Starting in the early 1960s, Smith developed the Crystal City neighborhood of Arlington, Virginia, just south of Washington, D.C., which at the time, Smith said "was very unattractive" but Smith saw that "there was an airport, there was The Pentagon, and that driving to D.C. was a pretty short distance".
 Smith attracted government leases by offering discounted rents that did not go up over time.

 In 1988, an article in The Washington Post estimated his net worth to be $290 million.

 In 1995, Forbes estimated the Smith family fortune to be worth $560 million.

-In 2001, the residential division of the company was merged into Archstone, which was sold to Equity Residential and Avalon Bay in 2013.
+In 2001, the residential division of the company was merged into Archstone.
 The commercial division of the company was merged into Vornado Realty Trust, which merged the division into JBG Smith in 2017.

 Philanthropy

-Education and research
+Education and medicine

 Smith gave a total of approximately $100 million to the University of Maryland, College Park, his alma mater, including $30 million each to the Clarice Smith Performing Arts Center, completed in 2001 and named after his wife, Clarice Smith, and the business school, Robert H. Smith School of Business, which was named after him in 1998.

-The Kogod School of Business at the American University in Washington, D.C., is named after Robert P. Kogod, brother-in-law of Robert H. Smith.
+In December 2005, Smith donated $12 million to Charles E. Smith Life Communities, a senior housing and elder care campus in Rockville, Maryland.

+In 2006, his family foundation donated $15 million to the Charles E. Smith Jewish Day School, also in Rockville.